caronc/nzbget-dirwatch/README.md

 containing NZB-Files), it is pushed either locally or remotely (depending on how it's configured) to a central NZBGet server.

-It can also just perform basic moving for any NZBProcessing application (such as SABnzbd.
-It can be easily scripted to simply read NZBFiles from multiple locations and place them centrally at another.
+It can also just perform basic moving for any NZB-Processing application (such as SABnzbd.
+It can be easily scripted to simply read NZB-Files from multiple locations and place them into a central location.

 Why Would I Need This?
 ======================